 The Arctic Circle is a line of latitude at 66.5 degrees north.
 It is the farthest point north that receives sunlight during its winter season (90 N − 23.5 = 66.5 N).
 During winter, the North Pole is away from the sun and does not receive much sunlight.
 At times, it is dark for most of the twenty-four-hour day.
 During the Northern Hemisphere’s summer, the North Pole faces more toward the sun and may receive sunlight for more extended portions of the 24-hour day.
 The Antarctic Circle is the corresponding line of latitude at 66.5 degrees south.
 It is the farthest location south that receives sunlight during the winter season in the Southern Hemisphere (90 S − 23.5 = 66.5 S).
 When it is winter in the north, it is summer in the south.

 The Arctic and Antarctic Circles mark the extremities (southern and northern, respectively) of the polar day (twenty-four-hour sunlit day) and the polar night (24-hour sunless night).
-North of the Arctic Circle, the sun is above the horizon for twenty-four continuous hours at least once per year and below the horizon for twenty-four continuous hours at least once per year.
+North of the Arctic Circle, the sun is above the horizon for twenty-four continuous hours at least once per year and below the horizon for twenty-four continuous hours per year.
 This is true also near the Antarctic Circle, but it occurs south of the Antarctic Circle, toward the South Pole.
 Equinoxes, when the line of direct sunlight hits the equator and days and nights are of equal length, occur in the spring and fall on or around March 20 or 21 and September 22 or 23.

 Universal Time (UT), Coordinated Universal Time (UTC), Greenwich Mean Time (GMT), or Zulu Time (Z): all four terms can be defined as the local time at 0 degrees longitude, which is the prime meridian (location of Greenwich, England).
 This is the same time under which many military operations, international radio broadcasts, and air traffic control systems operate worldwide.
 UTC is set in zero- to twenty-four-hour time periods, as opposed to two twelve-hour time periods (a.m. and p.m.).
 The designations of a.m. and p.m. are relative to the central meridian: a.m. refers to ante meridiem, or “before noon,” and p.m. refers to post meridiem, or “after-noon.”
 UT, UTC, GMT, and Z all refer to the same twenty-four-hour time system that assists in unifying a standard time regarding global operations.
 For example, all air flights use the twenty-four-hour time system so the pilots can coordinate flights across time zones and around the world.